adoostparast/CellR/README.md

 * **Bulk RNA-seq data**
 Bulk RNA-seq data is a tab delimited text file whose rows represent the unique gene names and each column represents a sample.
 Note that the upper left most element of the file should be empty.
 CellR receives RNA-seq file as a non-normalized raw counts matrix.

+* **GTEx TPM data**
+GTEx data is a tab delimited text file whose rows represent the unique gene names and each column represents a sample individual.
+Note that the upper left most element of the file should be empty.
+For any human tissue, relevant GTEx data can be obtained from GTEx portal: https://gtexportal.org/home/